manyakaistha/Learning-WebDev-ChaiCode/projects/quote_of_the_day/README.md

 # Quote of the Day Application

 A simple and elegant web application that displays random quotes fetched from an API.
-Users can get new quotes, copy them to clipboard, share on Twitter, and even export quotes as images.
+Users can get new quotes, copy them to clipboard and even share them on Twitter.

 ## Features

 - 🎯 Fetch and display random quotes from API
 - 📋 Copy quotes to clipboard
 - 🐦 Share quotes on Twitter
-- 🖼️ Random background images for aesthetic appeal
-- 💾 Export quotes as images
 - 📱 Fully responsive design

 ## Tech Stack

 - HTML5
 - CSS3
+- Bootstrap5
 - Vanilla JavaScript
 - [Free Quotes API](https://freeapi.app)